SamWickershamBryant/ML-project/README.md

 * 22. gamma_GTP: y-glutamyl transpeptidase[IU/L].
 * 23. SMK_stat_type_cd: Smoking state, 1(never), 2(used to smoke but quit), 3(still smoke).
 * 24. DRK_YN: Drinker or Not.

 * If you are using benchmarks, describe the data in details.
 If you are collecting data, describe why, how, data format, volume, labeling, etc.>
+We are using a benchmarks to compare our score with online results.
+A basic XGBoost model was able to get an accuracy score of 74%.
+We will not be collecting data.

 <Expand and complete for *Project Submission*>